mrcavalcanti/mosaicoo/docs/sources/administration/provisioning.md

 `{"authType":"keys","defaultRegion":"us-west-2","timeField":"@timestamp"}`

-Secure json data is a map of settings that will be encrypted with [secret key]({{< relref "configuration.md#secret-key" >}}) from the Grafana config.
+Secure json data is a map of settings that will be encrypted with [secret key]({{< relref "configuration.md#secret-key" >}}) from the Mosaicoo config.
 The purpose of this is only to hide content from the users of the application.
-This should be used for storing TLS Cert and password that Grafana will append to the request on the server side.
+This should be used for storing TLS Cert and password that Mosaicoo will append to the request on the server side.
 All of these settings are optional.

 > **Note:** Datasources tagged with _HTTP\*_ below denotes any data source which communicates using the HTTP protocol, e.g. all core data source plugins except MySQL, PostgreSQL and MSSQL.